Stingless Bee FAQ

 Wherever you pick should be dry and raised to protect the box (and bees) from the elements and help the bees take flight.
 Also remember that you will enjoy observing them coming and going, so position the entrance so that you can see it easily.

-Winter: A position that receives good sun throughout most of the day in winter is optimal (and essential for hives in NSW or more marginal locations).
+Winter: A position that receives good direct sun throughout most of the day in winter is optimal (and essential for hives in NSW or more marginal locations where the winter teperatures are low).
 If a bee is cold then it moves much more slowly, which can impact their ability to defend properly, maintain their population and leave the hive in search of food.

 Summer: Hives must not receive any sun after 10am in summer (this voids our guarantee).
 Afternoon sun can cook a hive, so avoid exposed western positions.- full shade during the hottest months should be considered.